JoeyChuaYeeHuan/joeychuayeehuan.github.io/index.md

   </p>
   <p>
     These experiences taught me the value of process efficiency, stakeholder engagement, and data integrity.
-    My exposure to financial operations, MIS reporting, and automation (e.g., SAP GL, Robotic Process Automation tools) inspired me to pursue my Master in Analytics and Visualization (MAVI) at the Singapore University of Social Sciences, where I am currently on track to graduate with First Class Honours.
+    My exposure to financial operations, MIS reporting, and automation (e.g., SAP GL, Robotic Process Automation tools) inspired me to pursue my Master in Analytics and Visualization (MAVI) at the Singapore University of Social Sciences, where I am currently achieving First Class Honours.
   </p>
   <p>
     I now specialize in applied analytics using R, Python, SQL, and automation platforms like UiPath, ServiceNow, and Workato—and have applied them across multiple high-distinction academic and capstone projects.